vstehle/build-scripts/docs/iotgateimx8_capsule_update.md

 ## Make capsule1.bin

-Build flash.bin first.
+Build capsule1.itb first.
 And then use the following command to build capsule1.bin

+ 1. Write a capsule1.its.
+Please see build_flashbin.sh
+ 2. mkimage -f capsule1.its capsule1.itb
- 1. ./tools/mkeficapsule --raw flash.bin --index 1 capsule1.bin
+ 3. ./tools/mkeficapsule --fit capsule1.itb --index 1 capsule1.bin

 ## Using efidebug to directly update.
 (Testing purpose)